MakeSchool-Tutorials/5-Best-Practices/P0/content.md

 In a puzzle game with a fixed size grid that is not possible.
 Here you will have to make the grid work on the smallest device you support.
 On larger screens you can scale that grid and potentially present additional information that is *nice to have* but not required for the core gameplay.

+The right mindset is the most important.
+Try to think through what your game would look like on different screen sizes and avoid constants for screen width and screen height.

 ##2.
 Separation of game mechanics and game content

 Your game mechanics should be modeled in code, your game content should be modeled in resource files.
 This is especially important for level based games and other content rich games (e.g. quiz games).
 Tools like [SpriteBuilder](spritebuilder.com) can make it easier to keep these two parts of your game separate.